akisaarinen/lullizio/README.md

 A simple IRC bot written in Ruby, mostly for my own amusement purposes.
+Has been running in production since 2009.
+Not the prettiest little fellow, but scratches my itch very well.
+Occasionally updated with new features when needs pop up.

 Features
 --------
 * Dynamic reloading of modules on-the-fly so the bot can stay online while being updated.
-Ruby makes this rather easy.
+This makes doing small improvements or hacks convenient.
 * A few useful modules to improve the IRC experience
-  * YouTube: fetch youtube urls and tell the title, rating etc. to channel
+  * YouTube: fetch youtube urls and tell the title, rating etc.
   * Twitter: show contents of a twitter status link
   * Newstitle: fetch and shout title to channel for popular Finnish news sites when somene posts an url to a piece of news